Cannabis Stock Photos & Illustrations: Best Free and Paid Options in 2023

 Bottom line: If you run cannabis-based websites or design for cannabis companies, the above resources will get you started for images & design elements.

-Pexels is my top recommendation for free images, but Canva is a great option if you have a small budget to work with, and AI image generators are an interesting option to try, too.
+Pexels is my top recommendation for free images, but ShutterStock is a great option if you have a budget to work with, and AI image generators like NightCafe are an interesting option to try, too.

 Please comment below if you have another source you think should be included on this page, and also check out some of the other great resources I’ve put together like this list of cannabis-friendly advertising networks and my introduction to understanding how affiliate marketing works.